-Ongoing instructional assistance and support for teachers (e.g., use of content experts and instructional coaches) (EPC) Instructional support is provided to maximize individual student success, while at the same time serving as a screening process for students who may be in need of specialized educational services.
-Specific strategic supports are provided through partnerships such as math coaching through the UC Davis Math Project and support for Ethnic Studies curriculum development through The History Project at UC Davis.
+Ongoing instructional assistance and support for teachers (e.g., use of content experts and instructional coaches) (EPC)

+Instructional support is provided to maximize individual student success, while at the same time serving as a screening process for students who may be in need of specialized educational services.
+Specific strategic supports are provided through partnerships such as math coaching through the UC Davis Math Project and SAYS.